ekimwerac/QAJS-Instructor-/11_JavaScriptEvents/lecture/Readme.md

 ## Demonstration of Module 11: JavaScript Events

-Here are the files `index.html`, `styles.css`, and `index.js`, each set up to demonstrate the concepts from the slides in your PowerPoint.
+Here are the files `index.html`, `styles.css`, and `index.js`, each set up to demonstrate the concepts from the slides in Module 11: JavaScript Events.
 Each example in `index.js` includes comments to describe the point being demonstrated and can be uncommented for demonstration purposes.

 ### `index.html`